Five Reasons to have a Winter Wedding

 4. Menus are Wintery and Warming

 How we love a winter wedding menu!
-From your welcome drinks to evening dining options, the choices from Galloping Gourmet are endless and delicious.
+From your welcome drinks to evening dining options, the choices from our expert on-site catering team are endless and delicious.
 Greet your guests with something warm, from mulled wine to a selection of hot canapés.
 You might even decide to introduce a boozy hot chocolate station.
 A winter wedding breakfast in the Mulberry Suite can be rich and hearty and your seasonal evening dining options might include theatrical live cooking.

 5. Décor and Favours will Delight your Guests